canonical/lxd/doc/support.md

     Currently in extended support phase.

 Feature releases
-: After LXD 5.21 is released, the next feature release will be LXD 6.x (starting with 6.1), available from the `6/stable` channel.
+: The current feature series is LXD 6.x (starting with 6.1).
+  This is available from the `6/stable` snap channel and  will continue to follow the LXD 6.x series as it progresses from a feature release series into an LTS release in 2026.
   See `snap info lxd` for a full list of available channels.

   Feature releases are pushed out more often and contain new features as well as bugfixes.